mpv-player/mpv/DOCS/man/options.rst

     Add some extra noise to the image.
 This significantly helps cover up remaining quantization artifacts.
 Higher numbers add more noise.
 (Default 48)

-``--sigmoid-upscaling``
-    When upscaling, use a sigmoidal color transform to avoid emphasizing ringing artifacts.
-This also implies ``--linear-scaling``.

-``--sigmoid-center``
-    The center of the sigmoid curve used for ``--sigmoid-upscaling``, must be a float between 0.0 and 1.0.
-Defaults to 0.75 if not specified.

-``--sigmoid-slope``
-    The slope of the sigmoid curve used for ``--sigmoid-upscaling``, must be a float between 1.0 and 20.0.
-Defaults to 6.5 if not specified.

 ``--sharpen=<value>``
     If set to a value other than 0, enable an unsharp masking filter.
 Positive